brandond/esphome-tuya_pir/README.md

 The first message is always a product ID request from the ESP to the SB1.

-The `0x00 0x01` type code is used by both the request and response.
+The `0x01` command code is used by both the request and response.

 **Product ID Handshake:**
 ```